austintoddj/texastwisters/src/data/events/event-01.md

 ---
-name: Spring Show
+name: Red Poppy Parade
-description: Watch and cheer on your gymnast as they show off the skills they've learned so far at Texas Twisters!
+description: Walk, flip, or dance with us in the 2024 Red Poppy Parade as we represent Texas Twisters Gymnastics!
-dates: May 11, 2024
+dates: April 27, 2024
-image: '/images/events/event-01.jpg'
+image: '/images/events/event-02.jpg'
 ---